KPCG-LP

 KPCG-LP (101.3 FM) is a low-power FM radio station broadcasting a non-denominational Christian religious format.
 Licensed to Edmond, Oklahoma, United States, the station serves the Oklahoma City, Oklahoma area.
 The station is currently licensed to Philadelphia Church of God, Inc. and broadcasts from the campus of Herbert W. Armstrong College.

 History

 The station was assigned call sign KPCG-LP on February 3, 2015.

+This station is owned and operated by a church nearby, and thus regularly transmits Christian beliefs and songs.